Mattia Marchi: Rimini

 Born in Rimini, Romagna, Marchi started his career at hometown club Rimini.
 In January 2010 he left for Lega Pro 2nd Division club Südtirol, winning the champion of the group A.

 Südtirol

-Rimini was expelled from professional league in 2010, and Marchi joined Chievo on a free transfer.
+Rimini was expelled from the professional league in 2010, and Marchi joined Chievo on a free transfer.
 However, he re-joined Südtirol in co-ownership deal for a peppercorn fee of €500 Südtirol bought Marchi outright for another €500 after he scored 9 goals as team top-scorer.

 Virtus Entella

-On 14 July 2011 he was signed by Serie A team Novara but re-sold to Pavia on 16 July in another co-ownership deal.
+On 14 July 2011, he was signed by Serie A team Novara but re-sold to Pavia on 16 July in another co-ownership deal.
 He was the joint-topscorer along with Filippo Falco.
-Marchi also scored once in relegation "play-out" (another goal by Alessandro Cesca), made the club survived from relegation.
-In June 2012 he returned to Novara and re-sold to Entella on 1 August 2012.
-In June 2013 Marchi joined Entella outright from Novara for free.
+Marchi also scored once in the relegation "play-out" (another goal by Alessandro Cesca), which helped the club survive relegation.
+In June 2012, he returned to Novara and re-sold to Entella on 1 August 2012.
+In June 2013, Marchi joined Entella outright from Novara for free.